mpokorny/hyperion/README.md

 ## Build and install via Spack

 A preliminary Spack package file for *hyperion* exists in this repository.
+Recent versions of the Spack package files for *Legion* and *Kokkos* must be used.
+Building with Spack is encouraged, as doing so simplifies the management of configuration dependencies between *hyperion*, *Legion* and *Kokkos*.

 ## Using the software